 When you’re looking for flights from Istanbul to Cappadocia or Izmir to Cappadocia, entering “Cappadocia” in the search box isn’t going to work.
 Instead, you’ll need to fly into one of the two airports in Cappadocia – Kayseri (Erkilet International Airport or ASR) or Nevşehir (Nevşehir Kapadokya Airport or NAV).

 There are several flights each day from Istanbul to Kayseri and Nevşehir, and flights take just over an hour.
-If you’re deciding which airport to fly into, go with whichever has a better flight time for your itinerary – both airports are located 30-40 minutes away by car from Göreme/Uçhisar so it doesn’t make a massive difference.
+If you’re deciding which airport to fly into, go with whichever has a better flight time for your Turkey itinerary – both airports are located 30-40 minutes away by car from Göreme/Uçhisar so it doesn’t make a massive difference.

 You need an e-Visa to enter Turkey – rates vary depending on nationality and you can apply for your visa ahead of time on the official Turkish government e-visa website here.
 When we applied, the approval was almost immediate and you will need to download and print out a copy of the visa.

 It’s also possible to take a (long) bus ride from Istanbul to Cappadocia, but flights aren’t too pricey so I would recommend that you fly from Istanbul to Cappadocia instead.
 Pre-book your airport transfer before you arrive in Cappadocia.
 Once you arrive at Kayseri or Nevsehir, look for your name on a board and the local shuttle company will drop you off at your hotel.
 It costs approximately 30 TL from Kayseri Airport to Goreme or 25 TL from Nevsehir Airport to Goreme.